calliecameron/markdown-makefile/README.md

 !include $LABEL
 ```

-in markdown, where '$LABEL' is the label of an md_library or md_document target
+in markdown, where '$LABEL' is the label of an md_file or md_document target
 in this target's 'deps'.